OpenJabNab/OpenJabNab/README.md

 OpenJabNab
 ==========
-An open PHP/C++-based proxy framework for the Nabaztag/Tag™ (http://www.nabaztag.com/) electronic pet with jabber protocol.
+An open PHP/C++-based proxy framework for the Nabaztag/Tagâ„¢ (http://www.nabaztag.com/) electronic pet with jabber protocol.

-Copyright (c) 2007 OpenJabNab team - http://sourceforge.net/project/memberlist.php?group_id=215394

 Nabaztag is a trade mark of Violet.
 OpenJabNab is not owned by or affiliated with Violet.